AppliedLogicSystems/ALSProlog/README.md

 The ALS Prolog source tree is divided into core and peripheral directories.
 The core directory contains the source for the Prolog compiler, runtime, and IDE.
-The peripheral directories contain manuals, examples, extensions, etc.   The tree is hosted on GitHub at
+The peripheral directories contain manuals, examples, extensions, etc. The tree is hosted on GitHub at:

 	https://github.com/AppliedLogicSystems/ALSProlog